Abby Grind

 If at any point while reading these guides you have any questions, please don’t hesitate to contact me.
 I can easily be reached on Twitter (@outdoorvan) or on email (karl [at] outdoorvancouver [dot] ca).
 These guides are constantly being revised.
 If there’s anything you think that can be done to improve them, please let me know!

-Most of the hikes are currently for the North Shore and Sea to Sky area, but we’re working to expand this list of hiking guides over time.
-This is a growing database so check back often and subscribe to the free monthly newsletter to be notified of new trails!
+Most of the guides are for hiking trails near Vancouver (ie, North Vancouver) and the Sea to Sky area.
+But we’re constantly expanding this list of hiking guides over time to further reaches.
+This is a growing database so check back often and subscribe to the free monthly newsletter to be notified of new Vancouver trails!

 - 14 Enjoyable Easy Hikes and Walks around Vancouver